weaveworks/weave-gitops-enterprise/docs/releasing.md

 > **Note**
 > If there are PRs listed here that you are not familiar with, ask in `#weave-gitops-dev` on slack.
-> You can ping another team to ask them to update release notes too.
+> You can ping another team to ask them to update with highlights from their perspective.

 You can use a [previous release](https://github.com/weaveworks/weave-gitops-enterprise/releases) as a template here.